stashed/stash/docs/setup/install.md

 To know more about webhook in stash please visit [here]().

 ## Using Helm
-Stash can be installed via [Helm](https://helm.sh/) using the [chart](https://github.com/appscode/stash/tree/master/chart/stable/stash) included in this repository or from official charts repository.
+Stash can be installed via [Helm](https://helm.sh/) using the [chart](https://github.com/appscode/stash/tree/0.7.0-rc.3/chart/stash) from [AppsCode Charts Repository](https://github.com/appscode/charts).
 To install the chart with the release name `my-release`:

 ```console
 # Mac OSX amd64: